 This ancient temple was built in the 14th Century and was completley destroyed when the Burmese army attacked and desecrated the sight by beheading every Buddha effigy.
 Eventually, restoration work began in the 1950s, but no one knows how the Buddha's head became entwined in the roots.
 There are many plausible theories including a theif trying to take the head and abandoned it until the roots grew around it.

 Have we inspired your next holiday?
-See our villas and apartments in Thailand...
+See our villas in Thailand...